-(Projects listing Healthcare as Space Type – Certified: nearly 600, Registered: more than 1,450)
+(Projects listing Healthcare as Space Type – Certified: more than 600, Registered: more than 1,460)

 COMMERCIAL & INSTITUTIONAL BUILDINGS Green Interior Design & Construction

 LEED for Commercial Interiors addresses the specifics of tenant spaces, primarily in office and institutional buildings, and is designed for tenants who lease their space or do not occupy the entire building and wish to certify their space as a LEED green interior.
-LEED for Commercial Interiors was designed to work hand-in-hand with LEED for Core & Shell.
+LEED for Commercial Interiors was designed to work hand-in-hand with the LEED for Core & Shell rating system.